Codebrahma/cbweb/posts/make-online-store-scratch/2019-04-22-How-to-Make-an-Online-Store-From-Scratch.md

 Work with an attorney to determine what specific licenses you require depending on the primary country of business and/or where the store is hosted.

-## 2.What Do You Want to Sell?
+2. What Do You Want to Sell?

 By the time you are thinking about setting up an online store, chances are you already have a couple of products in mind you’d want to sell.
 Deciding which specific ones to put on your store isn’t easy though.
 Your choice largely depends on your short, medium and long term financial goals as well as how long you are willing to wait for the business to break even.

 Certain types of products are more likely to get your sales going from the start even though they may not have large profit margins per item.
 Examples include clothing and shoes.
 On the other hand, there are products that take longer to catch on but the margins are fairly large which can make the wait worth your while.
 Products that fall into this category include jewelry and high-end fashion.

 Make sure the product you choose is in the best interests of your store’s survivability, sustainability, and profitability.

-## 3.Bespoke Store of Off-the-Shelf?
+3. Bespoke Store of Off-the-Shelf?

 Your online store is the platform on which you will sell your product.
 Once you have a clear picture of what you want to sell, it’s time to design the website you’ll sell it on.
 You have three options.

 First, you could task a professional web developer to design a bespoke online store for you from the ground up.
 If you are not tech-savvy, this may seem like the most practical solution.
 You completely give the headache of building and maintaining the store to a third party.
 The drawback though is that it’s expensive both in the short and long-term.
 It also leaves you overly dependent on the developer.